nickmflorin/happybudget-api/README.md

 In this case, return to **Step 2** and make sure that `postgres` was properly installed.

+Once the dependencies are successfully installed, you should now be able to run the test suite (see **Testing** section below).
+However, there is still additional setup required to be able to run the application locally.
+These additional steps are outlined in **Step 4** and **Step 5**.

 ### Step 4: Environment

 There are 4 distinct environments that the application runs in, with the